1midhush/d3-hexbin-visualization/README.md

 - **A2 Q4**: [COVID-19 Hotspot Identification](https://observablehq.com/d/246f2d62fe702d66)
 - **A2 Q5**: [COVID-19 Death Rate Visualization](https://observablehq.com/d/41e6b997876ec5ad)

+**Disclaimer: The images on the ObservableHQ website may load slowly and take some time to appear.
+Please be patient while the visualizations load.**

 ## Installation

 To view these visualizations, you don't need to install anything locally.
 Simply follow the links provided above to view the visualizations directly on ObservableHQ.